aaronhargrove-grub/rollup-plugin-rebase/readme.md

 - Detects and processes assets referenced from both, JavaScript and CSS.
 - Renames all assets based on their hash (XXHash + Base62) so that conflicts are automatically eliminated while producing a flat output structure.
 - Supports _normal_ CSS, but also [SugarSS](https://github.com/postcss/sugarss), [SCSS](https://github.com/postcss/postcss-scss) and [Sass](https://github.com/aleshaoleg/postcss-sass) via the standard PostCSS parser plugins.

-## Comparison

-The plugin is meant as a tool for preparing a library for being published.
-In this it differs from plugins like [Rollup URL Plugin](https://github.com/Swatinem/rollup-plugin-url) as it is designed for usage in _libraries_ and not for _applications_.
-The output of this plugin can be used by tools like Webpacks [File Loader](https://github.com/webpack/file-loader), [URL Loader](https://github.com/webpack/url-loader) or the already mentioned [Rollup URL Plugin](https://github.com/Swatinem/rollup-plugin-url).

 ## Installation